welllog/cache/README.md

 # cache
 A simple local cache

-1. The number of slices is determined by the size of the number of keys.
-There is no lock competition for reads and writes between slices; locks exist only for reads and writes within the same slice.
+1. There is no lock competition for reads and writes between slices; locks exist only for reads and writes within the same slice.

 2. The expiration time of keys is periodically checked for deletion by a time wheel